Identifying Causal Effects in Information Provision Experiments: Proofs and Derivations

-The second equality uses the fact that, under Bayesian updating \eqref{eq:beliefs_PO}, the true conditional expectation is linear in $W_i$ conditional on $\alpha_i$:
+The second equality uses the fact that, under learning rate updating \eqref{eq:beliefs_PO}, the true conditional expectation is linear in $W_i$ conditional on $\alpha_i$:

 Thus the residual is with respect to the true conditional expectation and not only the linear projection.
 The notation $\L_{\alpha_i}[X_i \mid W_i]$ is meant to highlight the fact that linear projection is onto $W_i$ after conditioning on $\alpha_i$.
+Writing $X_i$ in a similar form shows that